Sophie Newell: Fragments

 Sophie Newell, Contents, 2017, Sophie Newell, digital print with collage, edition of four, 12" x 12".

-An artist’s journey into a stranger’s past — interpreted through drawings, college and digital tools — is the subject of “Fragments,” a new collection by artist Sophie Newell, which opens Friday, Feb.
+An artist’s journey into a stranger’s past — interpreted through drawings, collage and digital tools — is the subject of “Fragments,” a new collection by artist Sophie Newell, which opens Friday, Feb.
 2, at The Little Gallery in Benson.

 Newell is a mixed media artist from Manchester, England, who has lived in Omaha since 2014.
 She attended Edinburgh College of Art and received a BA in Visual Communication in 2009.
 Newell has exhibited work both in the United States and the United Kingdom.